jgarcia1599/carFlip/README.md

 ```
 The connection string for the above db would be ```postgres://hardhatuser:hardhatpassword@127.0.0.1:5432/hardhat```.

-Everything written below this line is the hardhat boilerplate project documentation.
+<b>Everything written below this line is the hardhat boilerplate project documentation...</b>

 # Hardhat Hackathon Boilerplate